Script Editor

 Overview

-The QC Tracker is a spreadsheet-style quality control table.
+A spreadsheet-style QC table.
 Each row is a subject, each column is a QC metric.
-Enter the actual measured values and the cell colours green (pass), amber (warning), or red (fail) automatically based on published thresholds.
+Enter measured values and cells colour automatically — green (pass), amber (warning), red (fail) — based on published thresholds.
+Choose the modality (Structural / fMRI / DWI) to switch metric sets.

 SNR ≥15 · CNR ≥1.5 · EFC ≤0.4 · FBER ≥500 · WM2MAX 0.6–0.85 · BET pass/fail · Registration pass/fail